 Sudden oak death

-Sudden oak death is caused by the fungal pathogen Phytophthora ramorum, attacking oaks, Rhododendron, huckleberry, and other trees and shrubs.
+Sudden oak death (PDF) is caused by the fungal pathogen Phytophthora ramorum, attacking oaks, Rhododendron, huckleberry, and other trees and shrubs.
 The DCNR Bureau of Forestry has been conducting surveys for sudden oak death since 2006, with no positive detections to date.

 White pine decline

 Serious decline is now occurring on white pine (Pinus strobus), with twig dieback and seedling/sapling mortality being observed.
 The pathogens Canavirgilla needle cast, Lecanosticta acicula, Diplodia tip blight, and other needle disease fungi are all associated with the decline.